sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational/README.md

 ## Usage

-Insert this snippet on your terraform files to access `sysdiglabs/cloudvision/aws` provider
+For quick testing, use this snippet on your terraform files

 ```terraform
 module "cloudvision_aws" {